binary10/Netduino/README.md

 ### Project Listing

 #### Libraries
-These are projects that can be used as modules in your projects.
+These are modules that can be used in your projects.
 * [RealTimeClock]: A library for controlling the DS3232 clock chip.

 #### Applications/Sketches